There is a special bottle I keep, tucked away in the corner of a hidden drawer: Use in Case of Emergency.

 If this is true, then you, Aba Abdillah, are my oldest friend.

-You, who deemed this message so important that it deserved such a stand: enduring such pain as no one individual has ever had to bear; exhibiting such patience, that with each affliction, your face grew brighter; fighting valiantly amidst the fallen bodies of your friends, nephews, and sons; acting as the shield for the tents of your women and children, their last, most painful defense; falling to the ground, your skin littered with wounds; watching as a brute slunk forward towards your chest; suffering, that blunt strike, the running of that blade, the jagged slice – again and again – the gushing of your blood, the horror! oh, the horror, the raising of your head on a spear…
+You, who deemed this message so important that it deserved such a stand.
+Enduring astounding pain, exhibiting greater patience.
+Fighting valiantly amidst the fallen bodies of your family and friends.
+Acting as the final shield for your women and children.
+Falling to the ground, your skin littered with wounds.
+Watching, as a brute slunk forward towards your chest.
+Suffering, that blunt strike, the running of that blade, the jagged slice – again and again – the gushing of your blood, the horror! oh, the horror, the raising of your head on a spear…

 All, in order to pose to us this question: Why, you who have been given such capacity, are you still choosing this animal life?
 Have you not yet seen?
 Have you not yet understood the magnitude of who you have the potential to become?